dcollinsn/fab-docs/trp.md

 ### 3.4 Conceding <a href="#3.4" id="3.4">#</a>

-A player may concede, for any reason, at any point before or during a match, but not when time is called in a round.
+A player may concede, for any reason, at any point before or during a match, but not after time is called in a round.
 This is to prevent a “concession period” where a match becomes a discussion on who should concede to avoid a draw.
+Players may concede for any reason after time is called for the round, but after either player makes an in-game action or decision, the game must continue to completion.
 In instances where a player wants to concede after time is called, the player will not be dropped if there is a genuine reason why they need to stop playing the current match; Examples include but are not limited to:

 * There is an emergency that requires the attention of the player
 * A player doesn't feel well